Ranking using Biometric Parameters at Google

 The actions include providing a search result to a user; receiving one or more biometric parameters of the user and a satisfaction value; and training a ranking model using the biometric parameters and the satisfaction value.
 Determining that one or more biometric parameters indicate likely negative engagement by the user with the first search result comprises detecting:

 - Increased heart rate.

 Ranking Query Results Using Biometric Parameters

 Inventors: Jason Sanders, Gabriel Taubman

 Filed: February 28, 2013

 Methods, systems, and apparatus, including computer program products, for providing query results using biometric parameters.
 One of the methods includes providing a search result in response to receiving a search query.
-If one or more of biometric parameters of a user indicate likely negative engagement by the user with the first search result, an additional search result is obtained and provided in response to the search query.
+If one or more of biometric parameters of a user indicates likely negative engagement by the user with the first search result, an additional search result is obtained and provided in response to the search query.

-When I think of how often I get my face right up in my phone’s screen while searching for something, the idea that Google might use the phone’s camera to capture my facial impressions as I’m looking at results doesn’t surprise me.
+When I think of how often I get my face right up on my phone’s screen while searching for something, the idea that Google might use the phone’s camera to capture my facial impressions as I’m looking at results doesn’t surprise me.
 Would Google use such Biometric Parameters signals to rank search results, or build a model of biometric reactions to search results?
 It’s an interesting question.
-Instead of social media likes or dislikes, these rankings would be based upon what would be percieved as actual likes or dislikes.
+Instead of social media likes or dislikes, these rankings would be based upon what would be perceived as actual likes or dislikes.